beer-root/tohva/README.md

 tohva
 =====

-a simple couchdb client for toris
+a simple couchdb client for toris (or actually for any go application)